 7. Responsibility for Compliance

-All Latham & Watkins personnel are required to comply with these Standards and must indicate their acceptance of these Standards, in conjunction with the firm’s latest Acceptable Use of Communication Systems Policy, on an annual basis.
+7.1 All Latham & Watkins personnel are required to comply with these Standards and must indicate their acceptance of these Standards, in conjunction with the firm’s latest Acceptable Use of Communication Systems Policy, when they join the firm and thereafter on an annual basis.

 8. Audit Programme to Verify Compliance

-Latham & Watkins’ Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities.
+9.1 The Privacy Committee will keep these Standards under review, will ensure that they are updated regularly and will communicate relevant updates to L&W Entities without undue delay.
 The Privacy Committee will ensure that any changes in the firm’s structure are reflected in these Standards and that any new L&W Entities are required to accept and comply with the terms of these Standards.

-The non-confidential provisions of these Standards (including the content of Appendix 1 (Data Privacy Complaints Procedure)) will be published on the external Latham & Watkins internet site and on the Latham & Watkins intranet site.
+9.2 The non-confidential provisions of these Standards, including the content of Appendix 1 (Data Privacy Complaints Procedure), will be published on the external Latham & Watkins internet site and on the Latham & Watkins intranet site.
 The full text of the Standards will be made available on request (subject to a confidentiality agreement) to any data subject who wishes to exercise the rights of redress described in the Data Privacy Complaints Procedure at Appendix 1.

-10. Rights of Access, Correction and Objection (including Marketing)
+10. Rights of Access, Correction and Objection (including Marketing and Profiling)

-Each L&W Entity acknowledges that data subjects have the following rights in relation to the L&W Entity in its capacity as a data controller of European Personal Data:
+Each L&W Entity acknowledges that data subjects have the following rights as third party beneficiaries in relation to the L&W Entity in its capacity as a data controller of European Personal Data:

-the right to receive a copy of European Personal Data held about them (including the purpose and manner of processing) by the L&W Entity within the time scales and at the intervals specified in Applicable EU Privacy Law, subject to the payment of any fee which the L&W Entity is permitted to charge under applicable EU Privacy Laws, and subject to any right to refuse such request in whole or in part that may be available to the L&W Entity under applicable EU Privacy Laws;
+10.2 the right to receive a copy of European Personal Data held about them (including the purpose and manner of processing) by the L&W Entity within the time scales and at the intervals specified in Applicable EU Privacy Law, subject to any right to refuse such request in whole or in part that may be available to the L&W Entity under applicable EU Privacy Laws;

-- the right to object to decisions involving their European Personal Data being taken about them based solely on automated processing, including profiling where such decisions assess their personal characteristics or behaviour and produce legal effects which concern or significantly affect them (except to the extent permitted by and subject to the safeguards contained in applicable EU Privacy Laws).
+10.9 the right to object to decisions involving their European Personal Data being taken about them based solely on automated processing, including profiling, where such decisions assess their personal characteristics or behaviour and produce legal effects which concern or significantly affect them (except to the extent permitted by and subject to the safeguards contained in applicable EU Privacy Laws).

 11. Breaches of these Standards